ComScore

 Sydney Meister for PureWow

 I’ll never turn down a chance to hibernate, but snagging that coveted shuteye can be elusive without the right cooling comforter or summer blanket.
 Because the last thing my over-stressed body needs is to wake up in the middle of the night with that suffocating, too-hot feeling.
 People suffering from perimenopausal hot flashes, anyone prone to night sweats and hot sleepers who are comfy-cozy in colder weather will want to switch to a more lightweight and breathable option as the days get longer.
 That’s why I had PureWow editors test the best lightweight comforters on the market (from a NASA-developed cooling comforter for sweaty sleepers to a buttery soft number made from organic cotton).
-Here, find 11 of our editor’s favorites, plus four more comforters reviewers are loving.
+Here, find 10 of their favorites.

 Want to know which buzzy products are *really* worth buying?
 Sign up for our shopping newsletter to uncover our favorite finds.